robocomp/robocomp-robolab/components/detection/test/handGestureClient/README.md

 After configuring proxies,

+For detection using mediapipe, download hand detection models from [here](https://drive.google.com/file/d/1kfcuH4ZiWsCY14wXPyZQH1gNPSLa15em/view?usp=sharing), move it to the assets folder and unzip to get the models directory.
+Also, set **self.method = 'Mediapipe'** in `src/specificworker.py`

+Optional:

 For detection using SSD and MobileNet architecture download hand detection models from [here](https://drive.google.com/file/d/1DNytkeURTOvz6HQPlhEctNQt8T92uxAL/view?usp=sharing), move it to the assets folder and unzip to get the models directory.
-Also, set **self.method = 1** in `src/specificworker.py`

-For detection using mediapipe, download hand detection models from [here](https://drive.google.com/file/d/1kfcuH4ZiWsCY14wXPyZQH1gNPSLa15em/view?usp=sharing), move it to the assets folder and unzip to get the models directory.
-Also, set **self.method = 2** in `src/specificworker.py`
+Also, set **self.method = 'SSD'** in `src/specificworker.py`

+Note: This method is optional, by default mediapipe method should be used.
+Also, Hand Gesture Recognition may not work well with this method

 ## Starting the component
 To avoid changing the *config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls: